smashies11/chunkymoneywebsite/README.md

 # chunkymoneywebsite
-Development and repository practice for Money Bunny and Chunky Monkey
+*Development and repository practice for Money Bunny and Chunky Monkey*

-Butterfly Catching Game
+BUTTERFLY CATCHING GAME

+DESCRIPTION:
 Using mouse net to catch butterflies fluttering around the screen

-Structure
+STRUCTURE:

--Title:
+-Title: Butterfly Grab

--Canvas of game
+-Canvas of game: